Czaki/PartSeg_bioimageio/tutorials/train_model.md

 ```

 It this tutorial we use [torch_em](https://github.com/constantinpape/torch-em) as a wrapper around [pytorch](https://pytorch.org/).
 Please read its installation [instructions](https://github.com/constantinpape/torch-em#installation).
-To keep readability of this document part of code is mooved out to `train_util.py` file, which is located next to this notebook.
+To keep readability of this document part of code is mooved out to `PartSeg_bioimageio.train_util` module.

 ```python
 import numpy as np